Negotiations in purchasing and logistics

 Often there is an imbalance in the power of the negotiating parties.
 Thus, for example, the supplier can have a strong bargaining power because he is a monopolist for his product or service.
 On the other hand, the buyer can also take a powerful position due to large volumes that he wants to receive.
 Such a power position is an important lever to enforce owns goals in the negotiation.

-If there is no own advantage and convincing arguments at the factual level and / or the supplier is a monopolist, usually the only way to get the negotiating partner onto his own side is a negotiation at the relationship level.
-At this point, it is important that the negotiating partner receives a particularly friendly treatment and is provided him with personal amenities.
-That can be for e.g. exclusive factory tours or the highlight of the particularly good cooperation.
+It is also possible that there are no rational convincing arguments ot that the supplier is a monopolist.
+In such a case, the only option is to convince the negotiating partner at the relationship level.
+At this point it is important that the negotiating partner receives a particularly friendly treatment and to provide him with personal amenities.
+This can be for e.g. exclusive factory tours or highlighting the particularly good cooperation.
 It is also necessary to constantly improve the relationship with the monopolist.

 As already mentioned, it depends on the individual situation or the framework conditions, which negotiation strategy is the most expedient.
 Because of that there are many strategic approaches for negotiation.
 Almost every time a combination of individual strategy elements is the best choice for a successful negotiation result.
 In the following, several relevant strategies are discussed: